wp-plugins/gantry-buddypress/readme.txt

 * Place it in your theme root directory - once plugin will detect these files in your theme directory, it will load them instead of the plugin ones.

 == Changelog ==

+= 1.1 =
+* Fixed activation link in the activation emails

 = 1.0 =
 * Initial release